Who are the men that pick for scraps amongst the ruins at the end of history?

 It's so, so bizarre.

-And yeah, the bit that I forgot to include at the end was that the trump administration was planning on not giving federal funds as disaster relief in aid to states that had boycotted israel so mostly democrat states um right so if if if you're on your roof and and the tornado's come in and there's water running past your second floor you've now got to go through your ex history and delete all your anti-israel posts before you can get a helicopter to come in and rescue you.
+Well, so if you're on your roof and the tornado's come in and there's water running past your second floor, you've now got to go through your ex history and delete all your anti-Israel posts before you can get a helicopter to come in and rescue you.

-Well, I'm afraid it's not your choice actually.
+Well, I'm afraid it's not your choice, actually.

-If the state is in the the democratic governor of the state has been like, right, okay, I don't agree with what you're doing in Gaza, we're going to boycott Israel.
+So if the state is in the Democrat governor of the state has been like, right, okay, I don't agree with what you're doing in Gaza.

 It's like, that's not exactly America first, is it?